Shopify/eslint-plugin-shopify/docs/rules/polaris-prefer-sectioned-prop.md

 # Prefer the use of the `sectioned` props in Polaris components instead of wrapping all contents in a `Section` component. (polaris-prefer-sectioned-prop)

 Polaris provides a convenience `sectioned` prop for some components that wraps the contents in a `Section` component.
-You should prefer this style over wrapping the entire contents of the component in a `Section` as it makes the component a little more readable.
+This rule enforces that the `sectioned` shorthand is used over wrapping the entire contents of the component in a `Section` subcomponent.

 ## Rule details